malakaton/SignaTest/README.md

 ## Execution

-Open a terminal and go to the directory of project, execute composer install.
+Open a terminal and go to the directory of project, rename the file .env.example to .env, execute composer install.
 When finished execute execute the command php artisan key:generate.
-Rename the file .env.example to .env .

 Finally, execute the command php artisan serve and go to this follow url: http://localhost:8000/